 On our second day, after breakfast, we went back to Venice.
 It was perfect weather-clear skies and +28 degrees.
 We walked from Piazzale Roma towards Piazza San Marco (also called St. Mark’s Square).
 We crossed the Ponte di Rialto (Rialto Bridge) as the first famous landmark.
 The Piazza di San Marco may be more prominent, but the Ponte di Rialto is the true heart of Venice.
 Although it was early, their market was already open.
 The bridge consists primarily of steps, making it challenging for tourists with strollers or wheelchairs.

 Venice is a pricey place.
 Lunch in pizza restaurants starts at 12 EUR.
-But there is also a possibility to buy a slice of tasty pizza in pizza corners, where you can’t sit.
+But you can also buy a slice of tasty pizza in pizza corners, where you can’t sit.
 But pizzas are delicious and cost approximately 4 euros.

 After having a pizza slice with a Coke for lunch, we took a public boat to the bus station at Piazzale Roma.
 The public boats are called vaporetti and run almost all the time; usually, you have to wait no more than 10 minutes.
 We used the vaporetto No. 1 from Piazza San Marco to Piazzale Roma.
 The ride took approximately one hour and had 13 stops.
 It cost 3.50 euros per person.
 It was a perfect ride to see the Grand Canale and take many pictures.